mikedeace/Outreach/content/tutorials/C#/beginner/ussd.md

 5. Save and run your project.
 6. When the browser pops up , navigate `your localhost`/africas/talking/ussd
-7. open ngrok and run
+7. Run ngrok
-8. copy paste the ngrok url and its postfix ``/africas/talking/ussd`` to your aficastalking account
+8. Copy paste the ngrok url and its postfix ``/africas/talking/ussd`` to your aficastalking account